Anaminus/roblox-api-ref/data/class/GuiObject.md

 then this will be `TweenStatus.Canceled`.

 This function returns whether it was able to begin tweening.
-If there is another tweening function currently modifying the Size or Position, and it cannot be overridden, then this will return false.
+If there is another tweening function currently modifying the Size or Position, and *override* is false, then this will return false.

 If the GuiObject is not the descendant of a [DataModel](DataModel.html), then this function will throw the following error: